 You can evaluate your trained dialogue model on a set of test stories by using the test script:

 This will print any failed stories to

-We count a story as failed if at least one of the actions
+A story fails if at least one of the actions was predicted incorrectly.

 The test script will also save a confusion matrix to a file called